frederic-perez/AmE-dictionary/data/idioms.md

 __mid__ Mid is a slang term used to describe something or someone as mediocre or of low quality. _The first movie was good, but all the sequels are mid._
 __middle ground__ :three: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __middlebrow__ [:scroll: Formed on the pattern of highbrow and lowbrow] Neither particularly intelligent and refined nor particularly uncultured or crude in style, content, or quality. _I used to pride myself on my refined tastes when I was in college, but they’ve become positively middlebrow since I settled down as an adult._
+__Midwest nice__ _Midwest nice_ refers to the characteristic politeness, friendliness, and hospitality often associated with people from the Midwestern United States.
 __mike drop__
 __milk it__ :two: To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
 To try to get as much of something from someone else, especially sympathy, kindness, respect, etc.
-__mill about__ :five: To loiter, wander about, or waste time idly (some place). _I’ll just mill about in the store across the street while you get your hair cut._
+__mill about__ :six: To loiter, wander about, or waste time idly (some place). _I’ll just mill about in the store across the street while you get your hair cut._
 __milquetoast__
 __mince (one’s) words__
 __mince no words__ :two: To speak in a very direct and honest way without worrying about offending someone. _She minces no words in stating her opinions._